The Dross Woods, four-bloody-something in the

 “Nice shot, Smith,” Simpson said when he reached them.

 “Thanks.”
-Connor said as he cuffed all three sets of arms.
+Connor cuffed all three sets of arms.
 It seemed like overkill, but he knew better than to take any risks.
 He was about to activate his earpiece to ask how many were still on the loose when a shrill whistle sounded, calling them back.

 “Well,” Simpson said as he helped Connor pick the Noren up, “I guess that’s that.”